Skip to main content

 1. Tripartite Memory

 Aurora's memory model draws from three domains: Cognition, Biology, and Environment.
-Every data point carries "Environmental Anchors" — location, habitat, seasonality — ensuring that the natural world is woven into Aurora's cognitive fabric.
-Every memory is grounded in place and ecology as well as time.
+Every data point carries "Environmental Anchors" — location, habitat, seasonality — ensuring that environmental context remains visible in the workflow.
+Every record is grounded in place and ecology as well as time.

 2. Fungal Agents

-Semi-autonomous agents operate like hyphal tips in a mycelial network — independently exploring but interconnected through a common "living memory web."
+Semi-autonomous agents operate like hyphal tips in a mycelial network — independently exploring but connected through shared, auditable memory.
 Knowledge spreads through the system in a way comparable to nutrients moving through soil.

 3. Environmental Integration